Dechert London office

 The Legal Cheek View

-Dechert’s interesting range of practice areas marks it out from the more exclusively finance-focused London offices of some other US firms.
-The structure of the six-seat training contract enables trainees to sample the firm’s strengths in international and EU trade, as well as Dechert’s highly-regarded white collar crime practice.
+Philly-born Dechert (pronounced deck-urt) has an exciting range of practice areas which marks it out from its more finance-focused US compatriots in London.
+The structure of the six-seat training contract enables trainees to sample the firm’s strengths in international and EU trade, as well as Dechert’s highly regarded white collar crime practice.

 Continue reading